maziac/DeZog/design/DeZogProtocol.md

 | ...   | ...  | ...   | ... |
 | 5+N   | 1    | 0-255 | Memory at breakpoint address[N-1] |

+Notes:
-Note: This command is only used by the ZX Next, not by the emulators.
+- This command is only used by the ZX Next, not by the emulators.
+- N is max.
+21844 ((65536-2)/3)

 ## CMD_RESTORE_MEM